Corridor Study location |

 - The first phase of this process, collected and analyzed origin-destination (O-D) information for motorized vehicles on the Beltline and in the surrounding Dane County area.
 The O-D report was completed in 2014.

-- Following completion of the PEL phase, WisDOT anticipates beginning the third phase of the study, which is the National Environmental Policy Act (NEPA) phase, which could include the development of one or more environmental documents
+- Following completion of the PEL phase, WisDOT could begin the third phase of the study, which is the National Environmental Policy Act (NEPA) phase.
+This would include the development of one or more environmental documents.

 PEL Study details (current phase)